Hello-FPGA/ZYNQ7020_Core_Board/ReadMe.md

 # Introduction

-This is a Core Board of  Xilinx FPGA Board
+This is a hardware Core Board of  Xilinx FPGA ZYNQ7020/10

 This is the basic diagram of the board.